markqvist/LXMF/README.md

 - Sneakernet and physical transport functionality
 - LXMF paper- and QR-encoded messages
 - Documenting and possibly expanding LXMF limits and priorities
-- Sync affinity based on link speeds and distances, for more intelligently choosing what peers to sync next
+- Sync affinity based on link speeds and distances, for more intelligently choosing peer sync order
 - Markets on LXMF